utkusen/eda2/README.md

          \___|\__,_|\__,_|____|

-**Abandoned**

-This project is abandoned due to magic ransomware incident.
-More info: http://www.utkusen.com/blog/project-eda2-is-abandoned-due-to-magic-ransomware-incident.html
+This project is abandoned.
+If you are a researcher and want the code, contact me with your university or company e-mail http://utkusen.com/en/contact.html